Israeli disengagement from the Gaza Strip: Gaza Strip

 On August 18, Shirat HaYam was evacuated by military and police forces, after infiltrators had been removed and the settlement's speaker system was disabled after settlers used it to call on troops to disobey orders.
 Youth placed obstacles made of flammable materials and torched tires and garbage dumpsters.
 Fires spread to Palestinian areas, and IDF bulldozers were deployed to put them out.
 A number of people also barricaded themselves in the synagogue and public buildings and on a deserted rooftop.
 Aryeh Yitzhaki defended his home with an M16 rifle, and dozens of settlers barricaded themselves inside or on the roof of his home, with at least four of those on the rooftop being armed.
 A brief stand-off with security forces ensued, and snipers were deployed after Yitzhaki threatened to fire at troops.
 Security forces stormed the rooftop and arrested settlers without any violence.
 IDF and police forces evacuated the home after Yitzhaki surrendered weapons and ammunition belonging to his group, but were met with bags of paint and whitewash thrown by settlers, and Yitzhaki's wife and another right-wing activist initially refused to evacuate and lay on the ground holding their infants.

-Bedouin citizens of Israel from the village of Dahaniya, situated in the no-man's land on the Israel-Gaza Strip border, were evacuated and resettled in Arad.
+Bedouin citizens of Israel from the village of Dahaniya, situated in the no-man's land on the Israel–Gaza Strip border, were evacuated and resettled in Arad.
 The village had a long history of cooperation with Israel, and the residents, who were viewed in Gaza as traitors, had asked to be evacuated due to security concerns.

 On August 19, The Guardian reported that some settlers had their children leave their homes with their hands up, or wearing a Star of David badge, to associate the actions of Israel with Nazi Germany and the Holocaust.
 Some protestors said that they would "not go like sheep to the slaughter", a phrase strongly associated with the Holocaust.
-On August 22, Netzarim was evacuated by the Israeli military.
-This officially marked the end of the 38-year-long presence of Israeli settlers in the Gaza Strip, though the official handover was planned for several weeks later.
+On August 22, Netzarim was evacuated by the Israeli military, completing the withdrawal.

 The evacuation of the settlers was completed by August 22, after which demolition crews razed 2,800 houses, community buildings and 26 synagogues.
 Two synagogues, whose construction allowed for them to be taken apart and reassembled, were dismantled and rebuilt in Israel.
 The demolition of the homes was completed on September 1, while the Shirat HaYam hotel was demolished later.